 If you’re a temporary worker or on a fixed-term contract, you may assume that you aren’t eligible for a mortgage.
 In actual fact, even if your income varies due to a temporary contract you can still be accepted for a mortgage.

-There are a number of specialist – and in some cases even mainstream lenders that offer people working on temporary contracts the opportunity to secure a mortgage for a property.
+There are a number of specialist – and in some cases even mainstream lenders that offer mortgages to people on temporary contracts.
 If you have been employed in your current line of work for over a year, and haven’t had prolonged periods of unemployment, you have a good chance of having your mortgage application approved.

 It is certainly true that if you are a temporary worker it can be more complicated to get a mortgage than those in permanent positions.
 Before any provider will consider you for a mortgage, they will need to see comprehensive evidence that you can make monthly repayments for the duration of your loan.
 Therefore, you will need to prove that you will have a regular income, which can be difficult on a temporary or fixed-term contract, as your earnings can fluctuate or even stop between jobs.